How to Follow Through on Goals (4-Phase Framework)

 Gollwitzer & Sheeran

-The Momentum Lock Method is a four-phase goal follow-through framework (Anchor, Protect, Readjust, Embed) that matches different psychological mechanisms to different stages of goal pursuit, targeting the predictable decay pattern between weeks two and eight.
+The Momentum Lock Method is a four-phase goal follow-through framework (Anchor, Protect, Readjust, Embed) developed by Goals and Progress that matches different psychological mechanisms to different stages of goal pursuit, targeting the predictable decay pattern between weeks two and eight.

 The name is intentional.
-Momentum isn’t something you build once and keep forever.
+Momentum is not something you build once and keep forever.
 It needs to be locked in place at each stage, like a ratchet that clicks forward and holds.
 Each phase targets a specific failure point identified in the research.

 Phase 1: Anchor